-A wave of social engagement is sweeping through the West.
-There is an umbrella term for this engagement, although it is not entirely clear whether this is a self-coined slogan of the activists or a derogatory predicate of the critics: woke, referring to a higher state of clarity and insight.
-Despite this common denominator, this engagement has many different faces: climate, race, gender, social justice, and migration.
-And all these different currents have their own following, their own language and symbolism, and their own indignation.
+The West is being engulfed by a wave of engagement.
+There is an umbrella term for this engagement, although it is not entirely clear whether this is a self-styled slogan of the activists or a disparaging predicate of the critics: woke, referring to a higher state of clarity and insight.
+Despite this common denominator, this kind of engagement has many different faces: climate, race, gender, social justice, and migration.
+And all these different currents have their own follower base, their own language and symbolism, and their own outrage.

-The engagement also exudes a strong sense of urgency and certain enlightened absolutism.
-As street and Twitter activism, it is sometimes downright aggressive; more parliamentary versions advocate states of emergency and are willing to set aside democratic processes and fundamental rights.
-There is also great determination and certain presumptuousness to this engagement.
-The time of contrary opinions and dissident feelings is over.
+The engagement also exudes a strong sense of urgency and a certain enlightened absolutism.
+As street and Twitter activism, it is sometimes downright aggressive; more parliamentary versions advocate states of emergency and are ready to override democratic processes and fundamental rights.
+The engagement also has great determination and certain posturing because the time of divergent opinions and dissent is over.
 Opponents are characterised as mentally ill people with a phobia.

-In progressive circles, these movements resonate strongly, perhaps because they appeal to nostalgic feelings of distinction and emancipation.
-Perhaps they revive the social engagement of the 1970s?
-After all that neo-liberal vulgarity, there finally seems to be room again for inspiration and there is hope for the world again.
+In progressive circles, these movements find much resonance, perhaps because they appeal to nostalgic feelings of excellence and emancipation.
+Perhaps they revive the social engagement of the 1970s.
+After all this neoliberal flatulence, there finally seems to be room for inspired action again and hope for the world.
 If we hurry.

 Critics seem to be on the defensive.
-The most common objection is that this engagement flaunts its virtue rather ostentatiously.
-But what is wrong with being virtuous?
+The most common objection is that this engagement rather ostentatiously flaunts its virtue.
+But what is wrong with virtue?
 What is wrong with correctness, political correctness in this case?
-Besides, the loudest critics are often representatives of populist groups and they do not really play a role in social discourse.
-Yet woke seems to have a few sharp edges with its cancel culture of speakers, academics, books, rituals, and old heroes.
+Besides, the loudest critics are often representatives of populist groups and they don’t actually play a role in social discourse.
+Still, woke seems to have some sharp edges with her cancel culture of speakers, academics, books, rituals and old heroes.

-How should we judge wokeness?
-As a blessing coming down on the West, or as a curse?
-Are wokies our social vanguard, the trendsetters of a new way of looking at how people relate to each other and to nature?
-And will the conservative and unconscious majority automatically follow suit, as happened with the emancipation movements of the 1970s?
-Will the populist movements evaporate because we can warm ourselves by the fire of an inspiring, new and collective challenge?
-Or is wokeness the symptom of modernity in confusion?
-And to add a systemic perspective, is there anything that is hidden from view by the drumbeat of woke?
+How should we judge woke?
+As a blessing descending upon the West, or a curse?
+Are wokies our social vanguard, the trendsetters of a new view of how people relate to each other and to nature?
+And will the conservative and unconscious majority follow naturally, as happened with the emancipation movements of the 1970s?
+Will the populist movements evaporate because we can warm ourselves to the fire of an inspiring, new and collective challenge?
+Or is woke the symptom of modernity in confusion?
+And to add a systemic perspective: is there anything that is hidden from view by the drumbeat of woke?

-To answer these questions, we need to examine the air that we breathe, the water we swim in, in short, the consciousness we live in.
-The dimension of our life that we hardly notice because of its obviousness and ubiquity.
+To answer these questions, we need to examine the air we breathe, the water we swim in, in short, the zeitgeist in which we live.
+That dimension of our lives that we hardly perceive because of its obviousness and ubiquity.
 How would we characterise that zeitgeist?

 Modern consciousness is ambivalent

-When individual liberation broke through collectively in the 1960s, after artists, thinkers and scientists showed us the way in the centuries before, a gigantic reservoir of unleashed individual creativity, energy and ambition was released.
-This enabled us to achieve decades of great social progress and to fully enjoy the newly acquired freedoms.
-The vitality and ambition splashed from the television screen.
-We broke the chains of hierarchy.
-Church and country became the object of ridicule.
-We were going to live our own lives, no longer those of dad, mum or the priest, and we were going to improve the world.
-Modern life, the result of individual development, received an incredible boost in the 60s and 70s.
-It was of an impressive reality and power of expression in lifestyle, gastronomy, fashion, art and science.
+When individual liberation collectively broke through in the 1960s, after, philosophers, artists and scientists showed us the way in the centuries before, a gigantic reservoir of unleashed individual creativity, energy and ambition was released.
+With this, we were able to make great social progress for decades and fully enjoy the newly acquired freedoms.
+Vitality and ambition splashed off the television screen.
+We broke the shackles of hierarchy.
+Church and homeland became objects of ridicule.
+We were going to live our own lives, and no longer those of dad, mum or the priest, and we would improve the world.
+Modern life, a consequence of the emancipation of the individual, got an incredible boost in the 1960s and 1970s.
+It was of an impressive reality and expression in lifestyle, gastronomy, fashion, art and science.

 Was it sustainable, this liberation euphoria?
-Speaking of which, what about our freedom, one of the pillars of the Universal Declaration of Human Rights adopted by the United Nations in 1948?
-And the Sustainable Development Goals (SDGs), are they an expression of a successful worldview or of a flight forward, a sign of despair?
-And poverty, has it been eradicated to some extent?
-Perhaps not quite yet in Burundi and Mozambique, but perhaps in the Netherlands?
+What about our freedom now, one of the pillars of the Universal Declaration of Human Rights by the United Nations in 1948?
+And the Sustainable Development Goals (SDGs), are they an expression of a successful worldview or a flight ahead, a sign of despair?
+And poverty, has it been somewhat eradicated?
+In Burundi and Mozambique perhaps not quite yet, but then perhaps in the Netherlands?
 More than half a million Dutch households live in poverty.
-If money is not the answer, have we in any case become happier together?
-The DSM-5, a handbook of officially approved mental disorders, has more than doubled in size.
-Burnout is public health disease number 1.
-And although there have never been so many psychologists, there are still many more clients.
+If money is not bliss, have we at least become happier together?
+The DSM-5, the handbook of officially approved mental disorders has more than doubled in size.
+Burnout is social disease No 1.
+And although there have never been so many psychologists, there are many more clients.
 On a waiting list.
-Our houses are spotless thanks to washing machines, hoovers and all-purpose wipes, but is the same true for the environment?
+Our homes are spotless because of washing machines, hoovers and all-purpose wipes, but is the same true for the environment?

-What seemed obvious, that the essence of our modern consciousness was the freedom and development of the individual, and that all those free individuals would create a perfect world, does not hold up on closer inspection.
-When all freedom had been lived, we were still not happy, and the world was not perfect, on the contrary.
+What seemed obvious, that the essence of our modern consciousness was the freedom and unfolding of the individual, and that all those free individuals would create a perfect world, does not hold up on closer inspection.
+When all freedom had been lived, we still turned out to be unhappy, and the world was not yet perfect, on the contrary.

-We are up against a major misunderstanding of modernity.
+We bump into an important misunderstanding of modernity.
 Its essence is not individual freedom, it is ambivalence.
-Ambivalence because the “I”, the ego, is the dominant identity of modernity.
+Ambivalence because the I, the ego, is the dominant identity of modernity.
 And the ego is ambivalent.
-It is not happy because it is free (that freedom turns out more and more to be a burden) it is happy when it gets external affirmation, and unhappy when it doesn’t get any likes.
-Ambivalence as the powerless, impotent impasse of the self.
+It is not happy because it is free – that freedom increasingly turns out to be a burden – it is happy when it gets external affirmation, and unhappy when it gets no likes.
+This ambivalence is the powerless, impotent impasse of the self.

 Ego and neurosis